devth/devth.github.com/about.md

 ---

 Senior software engineer with over 15 years experience crafting high quality web and mobile applications.
+Very interested in making your life easier, and mine too!
 I've worked at every layer of the stack:

 - extensive experience iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications